Dictate Emails in Gmail on Mac: Step-by-Step Guide

 The trade-offs#

 Privacy: Most Chrome dictation extensions process audio through their own servers.
 Check the privacy policy before installing.
 If your emails contain confidential information — client details, legal matters, health information — this matters.
+Some extensions claim on-device processing but actually use the Web Speech API, which may route through Google's servers depending on the browser.

 Browser-only: Extensions work only in Chrome.
 If you access Gmail in Safari or Firefox, you're back to the built-in option.
 And they do nothing in Outlook, Apple Mail, Slack, or any other app.
+This creates a fragmented workflow where you dictate differently depending on which app you're in.

 Dependency: Your dictation workflow is tied to a browser extension that can break on Chrome updates, stop being maintained, or change pricing.
 That's a real operational risk for something you use every day.
+Chrome's Manifest V3 migration has already broken or degraded several dictation extensions.

 Best for: Users who primarily access Gmail in Chrome, want no time limit, and don't handle sensitive content in email.